 For even more ancient history, get yourself over to Goose Island State Park, where you’ll find The Big Tree.
 At anywhere between 1,000 – 2,000 years old, this is one of the largest living oak trees in the USA.

 Nestled in Texas Hill Country, you could be forgiven for thinking that tiny Luckenbach has anything going for it.
 It really is small.
 Just under 20 kilometers from the much, much larger Fredericksburg, Luckenbach takes up just over nine acres.

 There are some quaint old buildings to admire here, like the Luckenbach Post Office (1850) and the former general store – which doubled as a saloon.
 Since the early 1970s, Luckenbach has had an affinity with country music and, if you’re a fan, you should definitely catch a show here.

 This northern Texas town features an iconic and historic town square, filled with shops, restaurants, and bars – the perfect place to start a day or an evening of fun in Granbury.
 There’s a lot of history too.
 The Hood County Courthouse in the square still even has its own hand-wound clock dating all the way back to the 1800s.

 Throughout Granbury, there are a number of late 19th century houses to discover, like the Daniel-Harris Home and the Ashton House.
 It’s said that John Wilkes Booth, who assassinated Abraham Lincoln, fled to Granbury and lived under a different name.
-Apparently, Jesse James is buried in Granbury Cemetery.
+Apparently, a man claimed to be Jesse James is buried in Granbury Cemetery.